 “Kyle, this family has been through enough.
 Leave them alone.”

 “Look, Liza, I’ll let it go this once, but girls shouldn’t resort to violence.
-It’s very unladylike.
-Normally this would be cause for suspension, do you understand?”
+That’s very unladylike.
+Under normal circumstances, this would be cause for suspension, do you understand?”

 “He started it!”
 I screamed.